LouisManchon/gig-benchmark/README.md

 ---

-## 📝 License

-This project is licensed under the MIT License.

----

 ## 🐛 Known Issues

 - Scraping may fail if betting sites change their HTML structure
 - Large scraping jobs may require increasing Selenium memory limit
-- Some bookmakers may block automated access

 ---